MEGA65/mega65-core/doc/build.md

 * As there are many end-use cases, i will not cover them all here, just the one that suits me.
 Someone else please document how the simulate function(s) work and what compile options etc.

-In your working directory, type the following:
+In your working directory, type the following (select a specific board-type-target):
 ```
 $GIT_ROOT$/mega65-core> make bin/nexys4ddr.bit
 $GIT_ROOT$/mega65-core>